Abortion in Queensland: 2009 prosecution and changes

 In 2009 a Cairns couple was charged by Queensland Police under anti-abortion laws after imported mifepristone was found in their home.
 This led to Queensland hospitals refusing to perform medical abortions given the section 282 exemption from criminal liability appeared to cover only surgical abortion.
 The couple was found not guilty.

 The case led the Bligh Government to amend section 232 of the Criminal Code to expand its legal immunity for exempt surgical abortions to also include medical abortions.
 Despite her personal support for decriminalisation, Anna Bligh refused to introduce broader changes to abortion laws, stating that a conscience vote on decriminalisation would fail and might actually lead to tighter restrictions.
 Bligh's approach was criticised by doctors but welcomed by the Australian Christian Lobby's Jim Wallace.

-On 3 September 2009 the Criminal Code (Medical Amendment) Bill 2009 was passed by the Parliament of Queensland after a one-hour debate, with independent politician Liz Cunningham the only vote against.
+On 3 September 2009 the Criminal Code (Medical Amendment) was passed by the Parliament of Queensland after a one-hour debate, with independent politician Liz Cunningham the only vote against.
 Aside from expanding the scope of the section 282 exemption from criminal liability, the amendments also allow women to self-administer abortifacients in accordance with a prescription.